github/developer.github.com/content/v3/repos/deployments.md

-Note that the `repo:deployment` [OAuth scope](/v3/oauth/#scopes) grants targeted access to Deployments and Deployment Statuses **without** also granting access to repo code, while the `repo` scope grants permission to code as well.
+Note that the `repo:deployment` [OAuth scope](/v3/oauth/#scopes) grants targeted access to Deployments and Deployment Statuses **without** also granting access to repository code, while the `repo` scope grants permission to code as well.

 ## List Deployments